jfelchner/ruby-progressbar/README.md

 The above progress bar will output at most 10 times a second.

+The default throttling rate if none is specified is 100 times per second (or 0.01)

 Road Map
 --------------------------------
 We're planning on adding a bunch of really nice features to this gem over the next few weeks.
 We want to keep the simple usage simple but allow for powerful features if they're needed.
 Our `1.0` release is the first step in that direction.